-The Organization leases office and clinic space in Henrico County, Virginia under an operating lease.
-The lease term was renewed during 2019, extending the term to March 31, 2022.
+The Organization leases office and clinic space in Henrico County, Virginia under an operating lease that expires March 31, 2022.
 The lease provides for annual inflationary adjustments.
-Rent expense for the years ended June 30, 2020 and 2019 was \$147,508 and \$130,377, respectively.
+Rent expense for the years ended June 30, 2021 and 2020 was \$150,257 and \$134,987, respectively.
 Future minimum rent commitments are as follows: